The Old Story Retold: How the Jesus Narrative Echoes Ancient Myth Cycles

 5. Egypt: Horus, Osiris, and the Family Drama of Divinity

-Egyptian mythology contains some of the most striking parallels to later religious narratives.
+Egyptian mythology contains some of the most frequently cited parallels to later religious narratives, though they need to be handled with care rather than exaggeration.

 Osiris

-Osiris is killed by his brother Set, dismembered, and restored by his sister-wife Isis.
-His resurrection makes him lord of the afterlife.
-His followers hope to share his destiny.
+Osiris is murdered by his brother Set, dismembered, and then painstakingly restored by his sister-wife Isis.
+His resurrection makes him the lord of the afterlife, and his followers in turn hoped to share in his destiny beyond death.

 Horus